2025 Storm Events in Austin

 Roofing Materials for Austin

-Asphalt shingles remain the dominant choice across Austin neighborhoods, prized for their affordability at $5.75 to $8.25 per square foot installed for architectural grades.
-These dimensional shingles offer solid wind ratings and come in diverse colors and styles to complement any home aesthetic.
-However, standard asphalt shingles struggle under Austin's intense UV exposure, typically requiring replacement within 18 to 25 years rather than the 30 years manufacturers advertise.
-Homeowners in hail-prone areas like Round Rock and Cedar Park should strongly consider upgrading to impact-resistant Class 4 shingles, which cost approximately $7.50 to $10 per square foot but can qualify for 10 to 30 percent insurance premium reductions.
+Asphalt shingles remain the dominant choice across Austin neighborhoods, valued for their versatility and wide range of colors and styles to complement any home aesthetic.
+Architectural or dimensional shingles offer improved wind ratings compared to basic three-tab varieties and provide a more textured appearance.
+However, standard asphalt shingles struggle under Austin's intense UV exposure, typically requiring replacement within 18 to 25 years rather than the 30 years manufacturers often advertise.
+Homeowners in hail-prone areas like Round Rock and Cedar Park should strongly consider upgrading to impact-resistant Class 4 shingles, which can withstand hail impacts and may qualify for insurance premium discounts.

 Metal roofing has gained significant popularity in Austin, particularly for contemporary homes and Hill Country properties.
-Standing seam metal panels cost $8 to $12 per square foot but deliver exceptional value through 40 to 70 year lifespans and superior performance against both heat and hail.
-Metal reflects solar radiation effectively, reducing attic temperatures by 20 to 30 degrees on brutal August afternoons and meaningfully lowering air conditioning costs.
+Standing seam metal panels deliver exceptional value through 40 to 70 year lifespans and superior performance against both heat and hail.
+Metal reflects solar radiation effectively, reducing attic temperatures by 20 to 30 degrees on brutal August afternoons and meaningfully lowering air conditioning demands.
+The initial investment is higher, but the longevity and energy savings make metal an attractive long-term choice.

 Clay and concrete tile roofing suits the Mediterranean and Spanish-style homes concentrated around Lake Austin and in upscale communities.
-At $12 to $16 per square foot for clay, these materials command premium prices but offer remarkable thermal properties.
-The gaps between tiles promote natural airflow that helps cool homes passively.
+These materials offer remarkable thermal properties through their mass and the natural airflow gaps between tiles.
 Tile roofs can last 50 to 100 years but require structural assessment to verify your home can support the additional weight.
+The underlayment beneath tiles typically needs replacement sooner than the tiles themselves.

-For commercial flat roofs, TPO and EPDM membrane systems dominate at $3.50 to $7 per square foot, providing cost-effective protection with 20 to 30 year service lives when properly maintained.
+For commercial flat roofs, TPO and EPDM membrane systems dominate, providing reliable protection with 20 to 30 year service lives when properly maintained.
+These single-ply membranes offer excellent UV resistance and energy efficiency for Austin's commercial buildings.

 Roofing Permits in Austin